Los Angeles council censures members amid racism scandal - KESQ

 Council President Paul Krekorian warned the protesters they would not deter the council’s business.
 “We will continue to do the work of the people of Los Angeles,” he said.

-It’s not known who made the tape, or why, which was released on the website Reddit just weeks before the November midterm elections.
+It’s not known who made the tape, or why.
+It was released on the website Reddit just weeks before the November midterm elections.

 Two investigations are underway stemming from the release of the tape.